LilGotit/StateVarianceDiabetes/README.md

 My initial idea sought to compare sugar and/or corn sales with diagnosed diabetes per state.

 After sifting through hundreds of APIs, I came to realize that such a call was a bit overambitious.
-However, I inevitably stumbled upon a way to preserve the spirit of the project: a lovely website that utilized 2020 Census information.
+However, I inevitably stumbled upon a way to preserve the spirit of the project: a lovely website with a multitude of legitimate healthcare and government resource datasets.

 Not only did I have solid population data, I also gained access to a Diabetes Prevalence statistic for individuals 20 and older.
 This gave me the ability to calculate an estimate from specific columns.
 Most importantly, I really wanted to grow in the visualization department.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Dependencies
+## Dependencies

 Install the dependent packages, if not already acquired, and updated to the latest version:
 * requests